-- Put tempura paint in the pump spray bottle.
+- Put tempera paint in the pump spray bottle.
 Dilute with water.
-Place a mat under the snowflake and hold upright (the bottle will not spray if not held in an upright position).
+Place a mat under the snowflake and hold it upright (the bottle will not spray if not held in an upright position).
 Using the pump spray bottle, spray paint the snowflake.
 You may need to secure the snowflake to the mat using a clip or pin if the child is unable to do so while holding upright.

 - Apply glue.

 - Use the dropper to apply glitter where desired.

 - Embellish with whatever you choose, I used glass mosaics.